haitian-sun/GraftNet/README.md

-To reproduce the result, (1) download data ([WikiMovies](http://curtis.ml.cmu.edu/datasets/graftnet/data_wikimovie.zip) [WebQuestionsSP](http://curtis.ml.cmu.edu/datasets/graftnet/data_webqsp.zip)) and pre-trained model ([WikiMovies](http://curtis.ml.cmu.edu/datasets/graftnet/model_wikimovie.zip) [WebQuestionsSP](http://curtis.ml.cmu.edu/datasets/graftnet/model_webqsp.zip)), and save them under ./model and ./datasets folders respectively, and (2) change the following values in the *.yml file:
+To reproduce the result, (1) download data and pre-trained model, and save them under ./model and ./datasets folders respectively, and (2) change the following values in the *.yml file:

  - data_folder: Folder in ./datasets you would like to run
  - to_save_model: True if you would like to save the best model